mitranim/tabularius/doc/app.md

 We're developing a SPA with the following goals:
 * Make periodic snapshots of a save file from a game.
   * Store snapshots to a user-chosen directory, building a history.
-  * Optional: upload snapshots to Firebase.
+  * Upload snapshots to Firestore.
 * Display run history.
 * Analyze the data, with visualizations, plots.
   * Analyze local data.
-  * Optional: query global data from Firebase for more broad analysis.
+  * Query global data from Firestore for more broad analysis.

 In development, the SPA is hosted by a local server running in Deno.
 In production, it's hosted on GitHub Pages.